brenoepics/at4j/README.md

 Please note that the free tier usage limits are subject to change by Azure, and it's recommended to check the current details on the Azure Pricing page.
 </details>

-Remember to **keep your keys secure and do not share them publicly**.
-If you believe that a key has been compromised, you must regenerate it in Azure's Panel.
-For more information, visit the [Azure Pricing page](https://azure.microsoft.com/pricing/details/cognitive-services/translator/).

 ### Optional Logger Dependency